 When grown indoors, set the plant near a window while avoiding south-facing windows with bright or direct sunlight.

-It doesn’t like temperatures too cold or too hot.
+It doesn’t like temperatures to be too cold or too hot.

 If the temperature drops below 60° degrees Fahrenheit, the leaves and flowers may start to die off.
 If the temperature increases above 72° degrees Fahrenheit, the buds and flowers may begin to drop.